 Your snapping turtle has evolved and adapted many physiological traits, including breathing underwater.
 They use a process known as cloacal respiration to extract oxygen from water.

 You must be wondering what cloaca is.
-So, the cloaca is a multifunctional opening in your turtle’s tail.
+So, the cloaca is a multifunctional opening in your pet’s tail.
 Your pet mainly uses the Cloaca opening to throw out waste materials.
 It also acts as the place where the reproductive activity takes place.
 People popularly call this process the “breathing from the butt” process.

 - Buoyancy Control